Handyman contractors in

 Secure insurance coverage

-Purchase minimum $50,000 general liability insurance and workers compensation if employing others
+Obtain minimum $50,000 general liability insurance.
+Add workers compensation if employing others.
+Maintain continuous coverage and file proof with state.

 About This Market